-So what sample size can be considered a limitation in the quantitative study?
+So, what sample size can be considered a limitation in the quantitative study?
 In general, it depends on the population size.
-However, as a rule of thumb sample size of less than 100 is considered small.
+However, as a rule of thumb, a sample size of less than 100 is considered small.
 Hence, if you are reviewing or conducting a study with 100 participants or less, mention this as a study limitation.
 If the sample size is too small, statistical analysis won’t be able to provide statistically significant results.

 Determining adequate sample size in quantitative studies can be rather challenging, and it depends on various factors, such as total population size, research problem, and availability of time and resources.

 Qualitative research sample sizes are typically smaller.
 For instance, if a qualitative study uses interviews as the main data collection method, the number of interviewees lower than 12 can be considered a limitation.